Uberspace/lab/source/guide_nextcloud.rst

 Downloading
 -----------
-.. note:: This Lab uses a well-known link to the latest NextCloud package.
-You can find more versions and formats on the NextCloud `download page <https://nextcloud.com/install/#instructions-server>`_.
+.. note:: This Lab uses a well-known link to the latest Nextcloud package.
+You can find more versions and formats on the Nextcloud `download page <https://nextcloud.com/install/#instructions-server>`_.

 ``cd`` to your :manual:`document root <web-documentroot>`, download the latest Nextcloud release found at `https://download.nextcloud.com/server/releases/latest.tar.bz2 <https://download.nextcloud.com/server/releases/latest.tar.bz2>`_ and extract it on the fly, omitting the top-level directory from the archive: